World News | Sudan's Generals Battle for 3rd Day; Death Toll Soars to 185 | LatestLY

 The military on Monday claimed to have secured the main television building in Omdurman, fending off the RSF after days of fighting.
 State-run Sudan TV resumed broadcasting.

 On Sunday, the RSF said it abandoned its main barracks and base, in Omdurman, which the armed forces had pounded with airstrikes.
-(AP)
+Online videos Monday purported to show the bodies of dozens of men said to be RSF fighters at the base, strewn over beds, the floor of a clinic and outside in a yard.
+The authenticity of the videos could not be confirmed independently.

+The military and RSF were also fighting in most major centers around the country, including in the western Darfur region and parts of the north and the east, by the borders with Egypt and Ethiopia.
+Battles raged Monday around a strategic airbase in Merowe, some 350 kilometers (215 miles) northwest of the capital, with both sides claiming control of the facility.

+Only four years ago, Sudan inspired hope after a popular uprising helped depose long-time autocratic leader Omar al-Bashir.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)